 Yesterday, I felt a little inspired to actually cook something and the fog rolling back up the hills had me craving soup.
 With that, I went to Woodland’s Market after school and picked up ingredients for from-scratch potato and broccoli soup.
-I’ve never made soup, let alone creamy soup, so this was definitely an experiment for me.
+I’ve never made soup, let alone creamy soup, so this was definitely an experiment for me for which I picked Morphy Richards 48822 soup maker.
 Let’s just say I am thoroughly impressed with myself.

 Creamy Potato and Broccoli Soup

 Prep Time: 30 minutes